logicplace/pm-dev-docs/S1C88_Core.md

 </tbody>
 </table>

 Since the program cursor is only 16 bits, it uses a special "delayed" register to account for the upper 8 bits of program access space.
 When PC has it's [most significant bit](most_significant_bit.md "wikilink") set, the register V takes the place of the upper 8 bits, extending PC out to 23 bits in total.
-To prevent bank switch problems, V is "delayed" by the means of register U. After each branch instruction, the value of U is copied to register V implicitly, allowing for full 23bit jumps without special programming tricks or special functions.
+To prevent bank switch problems, V is "delayed" by the means of register U. After each branch instruction, the value of U is copied to register V implicitly, allowing for full 23 bit jumps without special programming tricks or special functions.

-The Minx also provides additional facilities to access 24bit addresses using registers.
-X and Y both provide 24bit addresses using the Xi and Yi register as their upper 8 bits.
+The Minx also provides additional facilities to access 24 bit addresses using registers.
+X and Y both provide 24 bit addresses using the Xi and Yi register as their upper 8 bits.

 ## Flag and Exception Register